mikemates/tandem/memory-bank/systemPatterns.md

   - ProfileService for data operations
   - ProfileView for display
   - ProfileEditForm for modifications
+  - SkillManager for managing skills
+  - InterestManager for managing interests
-  - ProfilePage as container component
+  - ProfilePage as container component with tab-style navigation
 - **Key Features**:
   - Basic profile information editing
-  - Skills display with proficiency levels
+  - Skills management with category, proficiency, and availability
+  - Interest management with category filtering
-  - Interests and seeking preferences
+  - Seeking preferences for skills to learn
   - Conditional UI based on ownership (current user vs. other users)

 ### Matching System